bencoveney/dotnet-container/README.md

 [View UI](http://localhost:8081/) - [View API](http://localhost:8081/api/)

-Note: For many of the commands in the project, we rely on having a project name configured to name containers, packages etc. We use `${PWD##*/}` for this to grab the current directory name, but you can name it however you prefer.
+For many of the commands in the project, we rely on having a project name configured to name containers, packages etc. We use `${PWD##*/}` for this to grab the current directory name, but you can name it however you prefer.

 ## Project Structure